 Basic steering practice

-By the end of lesson one, most learners feel proud of what they have achieved.
+At the end of lesson one, most learners are proud of their accomplishment.

 First Driving Lesson Tips to Help You Feel Confident